 Fresh basil.
 It wouldn’t be Margherita Pizza without fresh fragrant basil!
 Add as little or as much as you want – it’ll brighten the dish and packs a great flavour punch.

 Wholegrain sourdough bread is a good source of energy, fibre and b-vitamins.
-It’s lower phytate levels (an anti-nutrient often present in grains!) can make it easier to digest, for some.
+It’s lower phytate levels (an anti-nutrient often present in grains!) may make it easier to digest.
+For a deeper dive, check out my sourdough nutrition blog!

 Mozzarella cheese generally has a similar protein to fat ratio, whereas many soft cheese tend to favour more fat – so, basically you get more protein bang-for-buck here!
 It’s also a rich source of calcium to support healthy, strong bones.